 You will also need a few blank pages for your stamp.
 But aside from simply having the passport and space, you do not need a visa to enter Monaco is you are staying for less than 90 days.

 Outlining a spending budget and travel plan can help you estimate the costs of a trip to Monaco.
 The most important parts of a budget include your airfare, accommodation, food, drink, and transportation.
-But it is important that you book and plan ahead to save money.
+It’s important that you book and plan ahead to save money.
 Due to Monaco’s small size, affordable places tend to fill up quickly.

 Most travelers are more comfortable with non-shared accommodation and there are plenty of hotels in Monaco that offer services to tourists.
 Budget hotels will be the most affordable and have nightly rates that start at about $120 US dollars per night.
 Midrange hotels will be more expensive, and you should expect to pay about $250-$300 US dollars per night for a room.